JuliaInv/Multigrid.jl/README.md

 # Requirements

-This package is intended to use with julia versions 0.6.x.
+This package is intended to use with julia versions 0.7-1.0.

-This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed (for regular mesh module).
+This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed (mostly for regular mesh module).
-For the testing -   [`DivSigGrad`] (https://github.com/JuliaInv/DivSigGrad.jl) needs to be installed too.

 # Installation